Multis are gateway supplements.

 Folic acid in multis is synthetic and needs to go through five different enzymatic conversions before it becomes folate.
 This conversion declines as we age.

-Even if you’re not pregnant, folic acid must be converted to folate before it can reduce homocysteine, a risk factor for heart disease.
+Even if you’re not pregnant, folic acid must be converted to folate before it can reduce homocysteine, a risk factor for poor heart health.
 There are implications for mood disorders too, as folate is required in processing brain neurotransmitters.

 The folic acid in your multi may not be doing much for you.